ministryofjustice/ndelius-new-tech/README.md

 - deploy to the new tech smoke test environment
 - run smoke tests using the tests in  [Smoke Tests]

-If changes are required to the Smoke Tests which would break a `master` build then just branch the [Smoke Tests] with a branch of the _exact_ name as this branch.
+If changes are required to the Smoke Tests which would break a `main` build then just branch the [Smoke Tests] with a branch of the _exact_ name as this branch.
 CircleCI will attempt to use a matching branch name else will use `master`

-#### Master build
+#### Main build

 The build pipeline performs the following steps
 - sbt assembly